justinband/justinband.github.io/README.md

 After following these steps your resume will be hosted on GitHub Pages.
 If you run into issues please refer to the [FAQ](#faq)
 #### Customization

 Customizing your GitHub Pages site can be simple or become incredibly complex.
 The reason being is that GitHub Pages uses Jekyll, a tool used to create static websites.
 How your site looks can be changed by using Jekyll, but alas, I won't cover that here.
-If you want to know more I recommend checking out the Jekyll tutorials in the [more resources section](#more-resources).
+If you want to know more I recommend checking out the Jekyll tutorial in the [more resources section](#more-resources).

 However, GitHub Pages comes with some built-in Jekyll templates to change the style and layout of your site.
 To do this: